Digital age workplace: Why soft skills matter more than ever

 However, employers insist that soft skills matter most in the digital age, especially adaptability.

-According to a LinkedIn survey, 9 out of 10 global executives agree that soft skills are more important now than ever.
+According to a LinkedIn survey, 9 out of 10 global executives agree that soft skills are more critical now than ever.

 Since digitization has moved rapidly for most companies, soft skills like effective communication, adaptability, and teamwork are necessary for successfully navigating the transformation.